camptocamp/r10k-dashboard/README.md

-Github Repositories Dashboard
+Puppet Modules Dashboard
 ==============================

-This is a simple dashboard to monitor your Github repositories.
+This is a simple dashboard to monitor your Puppet modules.
 In a few words:

 * It is written in Javascript, using [`github.js`](https://github.com/michael/github);
 * It uses Github's API with OAuth in order to increase the amount of allowed requests;